benjystanton/benjystanton.github.io/about.md

 permalink: /about/
 ---

-<p class="lede">My name is Benjy Stanton and I'm one of the lead interaction designers at the Office for National Statistics (ONS).</p>
+<p class="lede">My name is Benjy Stanton and I’m one of the lead interaction designers at the Office for National Statistics (ONS).</p>

 I'm part of [digital publishing](https://digitalblog.ons.gov.uk/).
 We focus on improving the ONS website, and helping people to use the data that ONS publishes.
 I manage a team of interaction designers and graphic designers.